DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 We added a baseline which exploits the pre-trained model [BEATs](https://arxiv.org/abs/2212.09058),  the current state-of-the-art (as of March 2023) on the [Audioset classification task](https://paperswithcode.com/sota/audio-classification-on-audioset).

-In this baseline, the frame-level embeddings are used in a late-fusion fashin with the existing CRNN baseline classifier.
-The temporal resolution of the embedding is matched to that of the CNN using Adaptative Average Pooling, and then both embeddings concatenated.
+In the proposed baseline, the frame-level embeddings are used in a late-fusion fashion with the existing CRNN baseline classifier.
+The temporal resolution of the frame-level embeddings is matched to that of the CNN output using Adaptative Average Pooling.
+We then feed their frame-level concatenation to the RNN + MLP classifier.
 See 'desed_tasl/nnet/CRNN.py' for details.

 See the configuration file: `./confs/pretrained.yaml`:
 ```yaml